FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step04_hardhat/step03_hardhat_deployment/README.md

 - Sepolia balance in your account

->You can also follow this tutorial `https://hardhat.org/tutorial/deploying-to-a-live-network` , after this you can find you contract deployed on the testnet
+>You can also follow this tutorial `https://hardhat.org/tutorial/deploying-to-a-live-network` , after this you can find you contract deployed on the testnet and also an app in your web3 provider account(Alchemy,etc)